UWPCE-PythonCert/IntroPython2016a/slides_sources/source/session08.rst

 Homework
 ========

-.. rst-class:: left

 Complete the Circle class

 Complete the Sparse Array class

-  Decide what you are going to do for your project, and send me a simple proposal.
-Get started if you can.

-  Good book:
+Refactor mailroom to use classes.

+Readings
+========

 Python 3 Object Oriented Programming: *Dusty Phillips*

 (Dusty is a local boy and co-founder of PuPPy)

-Readings
-========